JKirchartz/jkirchartz.github.com/_drafts/apocalypse.md

 >
 > ― Ursula K. Le Guin

-Both World Wars were Apocalypses - some of the battlefields are still a no-man's land a century later - the ground poisoned by chemical warfare.
+Both World Wars were Apocalypses - some of the battlefields are still a no-man's land a century later -- the ground poisoned by chemical warfare, humanity doesn't seem to have learned much from the lessons revealed from any of these apocalypses.

 ## but don't take my word for it